 Vuelta 2025 Route stage 20: Robledo de Chavela - Bola del Mundo

 Vuelta a España 2025Saturday, 13 September - Stage 20 of La Vuelta might just be the toughest of the entire race.
 After four intermediate climbs, the finish is set atop the Bola del Mundo, where the final 3.2 kilometres rise at an average gradient of 12.2%.
-The 156-kilometre route features over 4,100 metres of climbing.
+The 165.6-kilometre route features 4,226 metres of climbing.

 On the penultimate day, the Puerto de Navacerrada plays a pivotal role, as it has so often in La Vuelta’s history.
 The climb frequently appeared on the penultimate stage, most recently in 2022, when Richard Carapaz claimed victory at the summit and secured the polka dot jersey in the process.

 This year, the Puerto de Navacerrada features twice in the finale.
 The climb can be tackled from several sides, and that’s exactly what the riders will do.
-After the second climb, there’s even a sting in the tail as the race continues to the Bola del Mundo.
+After the second climb, an extra challenge is added as the race continues onto the Bola del Mundo.
 The higher the riders climb, the steeper the road becomes.
 In the last 3.2 kilometres, they’ll face gradients averaging 12.2%, with the steepest section – 23% – coming in the final kilometre.

 In 2010, Vincenzo Nibali and Ezequiel Mosquera battled for the overall victory on the Bola del Mundo.
 Mosquera, later found to have tested positive for HES (a masking agent for blood doping), looked set to claim the title, but Nibali mounted a strong comeback.
 Mosquera won the stage but lost the overall race.